senameo/LPV_book_matlab_code/README.md

-This repository contains the examples from my book.
+This repository contains some of the examples from my book.